DigitalArsenal/space-data-network/README.md

+# NOTICE: THIS IS PRE-ALPHA SOFTWARE, USE AT YOUR OWN RISK

 # Space Data Network

 A Peer-to-Peer Network for Collaborative Space Data Exchange, based on [LibP2P](https://libp2p.io) and utilizing [Google Flatbuffers](https://flatbuffers.dev/) through schemas maintained at the [Space Data Standards](https://spacedatastandards.org) project.